mbeddr/mps-build-backends/execute-generators/README.md

   --macro MACRO                           macro to define.
 The format is --macro=<name>::<value>

   --plugin-location PLUGIN_LOCATION       location to load additional plugins from

+  --plugin-root PLUGIN_ROOT               directory to search for plugins in.
+This detection
+                                          method is independent from --plugin and
+                                          --plugin-location

   --build-number BUILD_NUMBER             build number used to determine if the plugins are
                                           compatible